cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 ![](images/biasexample.png)

-From the fitted Gaussian, we see the mean is at +0.30 which would indicate a bias of ~30% of the uncertainty on mu from choosing the powerlaw when the true function is an exponential.
+From the fitted Gaussian, we see the mean is at -1.35 which would indicate a bias of 135% of the uncertainty on mu from choosing the polynomial when the true function is an exponential!

 ### Discrete profiling